AMY WINS 40 UNDER 40 AWARD!

 More Information About the Program

-ECONOMIC DEVELOPMENT COMMISSION: On December 6, 2010, the City Council passed Ordinance 2010-28, which established the Economic Development Commission to advise the City Council in all matters pertaining to Economic Development, ensuring that Economic Development is a civic priority.
+ECONOMIC DEVELOPMENT ADVISORY BOARD: On December 6, 2010, the City Council passed Ordinance 2010-28, which established the Economic Development Advisory Board to advise the City Council in all matters pertaining to Economic Development, ensuring that Economic Development is a civic priority.